Kapunata (Maltese Vegetable Stew)

 - Others include diced potatoes or marrows when in season

-- It tastes better the next day once the flavors deepen
+- It tastes better the next day once the flavours deepen

 - Can be served hot, warm, or at room temperature